About the McGrath Foundation

 At the same time, the McGrath Foundation is working to increase breast awareness right across the community and 2013 will see the launch of an education strategy to ensure a more informed population of young Australian women experiencing the best health they can through a better understanding of their bodies and breast health.

 Jane’s breast cancer diagnosis at only 31 made her passionate about encouraging all women, including younger women (under 40), to be breast aware by regularly checking their breasts for any changes.
 The McGrath Foundation’s breast awareness initiative, Curve Lurve, has been developed to ensure the next generation of Australian women are breast aware.

-The balance of any donated funds are then spent on either supporting our fundraising efforts (which currently cost approximately eight cents in every dollar2) and our operating expenses – (which include items such as rent, office fixtures, stationery, travel and all staff salaries and currently account for approximately nine cents in every dollar2).
+The balance of any donated funds are then spent on either supporting our fundraising efforts (which currently cost approximately seven cents in every dollar2) and our operating expenses – (which include items such as rent, office fixtures, stationery, travel and all staff salaries and currently account for approximately four cents in every dollar2).

 One woman’s experience has seen a team of passionate and dedicated people come together and step up to the challenge of making life with breast cancer in Australia just that little bit easier.
 Until there is a cure for breast cancer, we are committed to working to provide as much support as we can for families facing a breast cancer experience through the funding of our McGrath Breast Care Nurses nationally.

 With the help of the Australian public, the Federal Government, our generous Corporate Friends and our supportive Foundation Friends, everyone at the McGrath Foundation continues to work tirelessly to achieve our mission of a breast care nurse for every Australian family experiencing breast cancer, and to ensure all young women are breast aware.

 As we say at the McGrath Foundation – together, we can make a difference!